 An infection is the most serious complication you can develop in a wound.
 Infections prevent healing, cause further tissue damage, and can spread to cause skin and bone infections.
-Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the team at Wound Evolution - Wound Care and Hyperbaric Medicine in Fort Worth, Texas, focus on preventing infections when possible and providing individualized and advanced treatment when infected wounds develop.
+The team at Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, focus on preventing infections when possible and providing individualized and advanced treatment when infected wounds develop.
 Don’t wait to get help for infected wounds.
 Call or use online booking to schedule an appointment today.

 In most cases, wound infections develop due to bacteria.
 The bacteria may come from your skin, other parts of your body, or the outside environment.

 In addition to interfering with wound healing and potentially turning an acute wound into a chronic wound, untreated infected wounds may lead to:

 Cellulitis occurs when a wound infection spreads to the deeper layers of your skin.

 Osteomyelitis develops when the infection spreads to the nearby bones.
 A bone infection may lead to impaired circulation in the bone, bone death, and septic arthritis.

 Sepsis is an immune reaction that occurs when an infection spreads into your bloodstream.
 This condition is severe and life-threatening.

 Health conditions that increase your risk of wound infection include:

 Overall hygiene also makes a difference.
 You’re more likely to develop infected wounds when you fail to keep the wound clean and covered with the appropriate dressing.

 When an infection develops, you experience body-wide symptoms such as fever, fatigue, muscle aches, and nausea.
 Infected wounds also cause pain.
 However, the most obvious signs appear in the wound.